Postrantor/quadruped-robot/quadruped/extern/lcm-1.4.0/docs/content/tutorial-cmake.md

-CMake Tutorial {#tut_cmake}
+# CMake Tutorial {#tut_cmake}
-====

 \brief Generating LCM type bindings with CMake

 This tutorial will walk you through writing a `CMakeLists.txt` to generate bindings for your LCM message types.
-Please note that this is *not* meant to serve as a general CMake tutorial.
+Please note that this is _not_ meant to serve as a general CMake tutorial.
 This tutorial assumes that you are already familiar with CMake.

 \note
 This tutorial assumes that you are using CMake 3.1 or later.
 Some of the features used, especially those related to the creation of a convenient `INTERFACE` library for C++ bindings, are not available in older versions of CMake.
 If you are using an older version of CMake, you may need to refer to the implementation details of LCM's helper functions, found in `lcmUtilities.cmake`, in order to manually accomplish the tasks that the helper functions would normally do.
-Note that *all* of the helper functions require CMake 3.1 or later on Windows, and that it is much more difficult to use `lcm-gen` on Windows from within CMake prior to CMake 3.1.
+Note that _all_ of the helper functions require CMake 3.1 or later on Windows, and that it is much more difficult to use `lcm-gen` on Windows from within CMake prior to CMake 3.1.

 ### Initial Setup